How Can We Help?

 The Van der Elst (Assignment from Within the EEA) process is for non-EEA/EFTA nationals hired within the EEA and sent on assignment to Belgium.
 A work permit is not required, but a residence permit is required for stays over three months.

 EU/EEA/Swiss nationals on assignment to or employed in Belgium do not require a work permit.
-However, a local address registration should be carried out within ten days of arrival and an EU/EEA/Swiss residence card applied for if staying for longer than 90 days following that.
+However, a local address registration should be carried out within ten days of arrival and an EU/EEA/Swiss residence card applied for if staying for longer than 90 days.